 The Short-Term Rental Ordinance with Land Use Code Amendment is the core regulation to comply with when renting in Fort Collins.
 It’s relatively easy to follow compared to other Airbnb regulations by city.

 You can rent a room or an entire house as long as you have a short-term rental license.
 Short-term rentals are stays of up to 30 days.
 The application costs $150, with $100 for annual renewal.
-There are two types of licenses: non-primary and primary.
-Non-primary means the rented property is not your primary residence, while the primary one is for renting your primary residence.
+There are two types of licenses, depending on whether or not the property is your primary residence.

 Airbnb regulations in Nashville, TN